SEN & Disabilities

 At Harris Garrard Academy we firmly believe that all students have the right to achieve their maximum academic and social potential.
 We are an Academy that promotes acceptance and inclusion, and we ensure that all students have access to the curriculum and co-curriculum activities, alongside a programme of personalised support, assessment and interventions.

-Ms Dennis is Assistant Principal and SENCO at Harris Garrard Academy Secondary Phase.
+Ms Joanna Pritchard is Assistant Principal, SEND & Inclusion/Acting SENCO at Harris Garrard Academy Secondary Phase.

 Ms Allen is the Assistant Principal and SENCO at Harris Garrard Academy Primary Phase.

 You can contact the SEND team at firstname.lastname@example.org or via telephone on 0208 320 4800.

 Please click on the link below and sign up to receive the Bexley SEN Signpost newsletter where you will find receive up-to-date information about current offers of support, upcoming social events in the area and lots of useful information.

 What kinds of special educational needs are provided for?

 The Academy supports students who have difficulties under the four broad areas of need: